Check your eligibility to train to teach in England

 English language, maths and science proficiency

-If you’ve reached a certain proficiency in an English language test, you can use this as evidence you meet the standard of a grade 4 GCSE in English – for example:
+If you’ve reached a certain proficiency in an English language test, some providers will accept this as evidence you meet the standard of a grade 4 GCSE in English – for example:

 If you have not passed an English language test like this, or do not have qualifications in maths or science which are the same standard as grade 4 GCSE, some teacher training providers will let you sit tests in these subjects.
 It’s best to contact them to ask about their policy before you apply.